Larocceau/use-debounced/README.md

-This repository demonstrates the useDebounced hook, that debounces a function call
+This repository demonstrates the useDebounced hook, that debounces a function call.

+# How to run

+Run the app using `npm run dev`